udit22022000/Vanadium/README.md

 <img width="929" alt="food" src="./img/3.png">

 <ul>
-<li>This page contains description about, how to cook any particular recipe.
-Just click over any recepie to see the process to cook and any details about ingredients.</li>
+<li>This page contains description about, how to cook any recipe.
+Just click over any particular recepie(among the first 4) to see the process and details about the ingredients to cook that one.</li>
 <li> That's all about "RECIPES" section...moving on to the next one...</li>
 </ul>
 <br></br>